AeroGarden Harvest Elite Review

 Setup and day-to-day use

-The setup is the part many buyers worry about most, but this is one of the easier countertop gardens to get running.
+Setup is clear and quick.
 Fill the reservoir, insert the pods, plug it in, set the time, and raise the light as the plants grow.
-The built-in clock, low-water alerts, and feeding reminders do a lot of the work that usually makes indoor growing feel fussy.
+The built-in clock, low-water alerts, and feeding reminders make the daily rhythm easy to follow.

 The maintenance points buyers should know